Understanding Medical Indemnity Insurance In Australia

 Why do I need medical indemnity insurance?

 Under the Australian National Law, all practising medical practitioners must be insured or otherwise indemnified for their entire scope of practice, whether via their employer’s indemnity arrangements or through their own medical indemnity insurer.
-This means it is mandatory for all doctors in private practice to have their own personal medical indemnity insurance.
+This means it is mandatory for all doctors in private practice to have their own personal practitioner indemnity insurance.
 It is also a requirement for registration with AHPRA.

 If your insurance or indemnity arrangements specifically exclude any aspect of practice you must not practise in that area.
 If you discover you do not have appropriate professional indemnity insurance arrangements in place, you are obliged to notify the Medical Board of this within 7 days.

-Not all policies are the same, and not all premiums are the same.
+When choosing a medical indemnity insurer, it’s important to remember not all policies are the same, and not all premiums are the same.
 Further, just because you have been with one insurer for a long time does not mean they are necessarily the best insurer for you.
 You are not obliged to stay with the same insurer, even if they have previously assisted you, and you are entitled to evaluate your options and consider other insurers at any time.

 All medical indemnity insurance policies cover personal liabilities that might arise out of your provision of healthcare (including legal costs) by way of civil claims (that is, claims in medical negligence), and to a more variable extent, non-civil claims (such as coronial inquests, professional or disciplinary investigations, employment disputes – namely, anything other than requests for compensation).

-All policies in Australia typically provide $20 million cover, however different policies apply different sub-limits to non-civil claims – meaning that specific cover will vary between policies.
+All medical insurance policies in Australia typically provide $20 million cover, however different policies apply different sub-limits to non-civil claims – meaning that specific cover will vary between policies.
 Some policies, not all, also include cover for exposures such as costs towards protecting your reputation (eg. in the event of adverse social media) and pursuing or defending defamation claims, Medicare audits, tax audits, employment disputes, as well as cover for statutory penalties (such as privacy breaches) and loss of income if you are required to attend court.

 Be aware that some policies impose excesses/deductibles in certain circumstances which must be paid if assistance is required under your policy.
 Some medical indemnity insurers cover the treatment of public hospital patients if you are not otherwise indemnified.
 If you provide any medical services overseas, even in the form or teaching or lecturing, you should check with your insurer if you are covered.